 Once you have validated screening results and generated donor profiles, pass them on to fundraisers or gift officers.
 Ensure follow-up occurs within three months of the patient’s last visit.
 When the fundraiser gets a win, build a good-news story around it.
 Steward new donors by inviting them to volunteer with the organization and join the culture of philanthropy.
 Your grateful patient just became a one-time donor.
 Now it’s time to develop a lifelong donor relationship with them.

 As with implementing any new program, there will be stumbling blocks along the way.
 As you begin the program, have regular meetings with various stakeholders.
 Ask them what is working and what isn’t.
 Also, ask the patients themselves!
 Make collecting feedback a regular part of the program.
 When you have your recommendations, be ready to adapt the program accordingly.
+Contact our team to learn more about our fundraising software.

 About the author: Ryan McCarvill joined iWave in 2016.
 Ryan enjoys meeting and learning from nonprofit professionals, researching trends in the nonprofit community, and offering strategies for development teams to use iWave’s solutions to meet and exceed their fundraising goals.